lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 ```

-9. Here, you can see that we are getting the width and height of the image file, or the camera resolution, and storing that for use later.
-We also use cv::Mat to create an array that we can use to store the image data.
-Then we read in the image data by calling "cap.read(frame)".
+3. Create storage for the image frame and then read in the first frame.

 ```cpp
 cv::Mat frame;